Transmission line: Impedance parameters

-Impedance (Z) parameter may defines by applying a fixed current into one port (I1) of a transmission line with the other port open and measuring the resulting voltage on each port (V1, V2) and computing the impedance parameter Z11 is V1/I1, and the impedance parameter Z12 is V2/I1.
+Impedance (Z) parameters are defined by applying a fixed current into one port (I1) of a transmission line with the other port open and measuring the resulting voltage on each port (V1, V2) and computing the impedance parameter Z11 is V1/I1, and the impedance parameter Z12 is V2/I1.
 Since transmission lines are electrically passive and symmetric devices, V12 = V21, and V11 = V22.

 In the Y and Z matrix definitions, $Y = Z^{-1}$ and $Z = Y^{-1}$.
 Unlike ideal lumped 2 port elements (resistors, capacitors, inductors, etc.) which do not have defined Z parameters, transmission lines have an internal path to ground, which permits the definition of Z parameters.

 For lossless and lossy transmission lines respectively, the Z parameter matrix is as follows: